 While I am dog lover, we cannot allow pets in our studio.
 This happens rarely, but I am always sad to deny entry because of this.
-We follow the highest safety standards possible and pets simply cannot guarantee sanitation nor are allowed in by the Health Department.
+We follow the highest safety standards possible and pets simply cannot guarantee sanitation nor are they allowed in by the Health Department.

 - My tattoo is on a difficult to reach area (ex. ribs), what should I wear?

 - This is a good question.
-Often I am approached for various tattoos (ribs, “under-boob”/sternum, torso, hip, back, foot, ect.) and not everyone comes quite prepared for these areas.
+Often I am approached for various tattoos (ribs, “under-boob”/sternum, torso, hip, back, foot, etc.) and not everyone comes quite prepared for these areas.
 Some areas maybe be simple and for a foot tattoo may simply require the removal of footwear.
 Other areas like the torso or hip are generally less accessible in daily clothing and require the removal of excess clothing to easily work on a designated area.